 managing router redundancy.

-The newer kernel in RHEL 8 provides more
+The newer kernels in later releases offer more

 load-balancing algorithm choices.

 Compare that to having to very carefully click through the

 same series of small buttons and fill forms through a

 long series of cluster node definitions.